 Unfortunately, on the return trip, Ven is cut off by a giant Unversed in the shape of a monstrous tree.
 Once again we can see this as a sign that Ven wasn’t supposed to go first, since the boss shows up with almost no preamble, and Ven seems hardly surprised to see it, but I’m sticking with my Ven-first route, faults and all.

-The boss is the Mad Treant, decorated with a “summer” colour scheme in Vanilla and dark bark and an “autumn” theme in FM (the dark colouration from FM seems designed to better resemble the actual, bluish trees bordering the area, but it makes the whole scene a little too dark in my opinion).
-Bad news: you have to fight this boss even though poor Ven almost certainly hasn’t levelled up, even if you fought every enemy in the game so far short of returning to old rooms to grind.
+The boss is the Mad Treant, decorated with a “summer” colour scheme in Vanilla and dark bark and an “autumn” theme in FM (the dark colouration from FM seems designed to better resemble the actual, bluish trees bordering the area, but it makes the battle a little too darkly lit, in my opinion).
+Bad news: you have to fight this boss even though poor Ven almost certainly hasn’t levelled up over the course of Dwarf Woodlands, even if you fought every enemy in the game so far short of returning to old rooms to grind.
 Yes, that means you quite possibly have to do Ven’s first boss at Level 1!
 But it gets worse.
-The biggest threat in this boss fight is the same in all of BBS’ first boss fights: unless you’ve been getting lucky or clever during Command Board (the board game feature I mentioned in passing during the tutorial), you won’t have the Cure spell and are forced to rely on D-Links or Items to heal.
+The biggest threat in this boss fight is the same in all of BBS’ first boss fights: unless you’ve been getting lucky or clever during the board game feature I mentioned in passing during the tutorial, you won’t have the Cure spell and are forced to rely on D-Links or Items to heal.

 Oh, have I not talked about Items?
-That’s important: Items exist as part of the Command system, and must take up a Command slot to be of any use.
+That’s probably because I don’t use them, but you probably should in this first boss fight at least.
+Items exist as part of the Command system, and must take up a Command slot to be of any use.
 Items can be used at any time, with no reload delay, but are of a very limited quantity.
-For example, you get three Potions on a single item command panel (assuming you have three Potions, of course!).
+For example, you get three Potions on a single, equipped item command panel (assuming you have three Potions, of course!).
 Once they’re used up, you’ve essentially lost the Command Panel until the battle is over.
 One big nuisance about items is that you can’t use them directly from the menu: you haven’t to equip them to the reel, use them and then unequip them, and every time you equip or unequip something to the reel, every non-Item command has to cooldown again!
 This is true in all three Command Deck games!
 What a pain.

-If it makes you feel any less guilty about using Items, it helps that your Commands are generally garbage at this point in the game, good for minor enemies but no good for boss-fighting whatsoever, so you won’t be hurting if you toss one or two of them for an Item command!
+If it makes you feel any less guilty about using Items, it helps that your Commands are generally garbage at this point in the game, good for minor enemies but no good for boss-fighting whatsoever.
+You won’t be hurting if you toss one or two of them for an Item command!

-The Mad Treant’s primary strategies are to bombard the field with its bomb-fruit (this kind poisonous – and yes, BBS actually has a traditional Poison status, unlike Days), or to use stomp attacks, which is so predictable from a large-sized Kingdom Hearts enemy at this point that I almost didn’t cover it.
+The Mad Treant’s primary strategies are to bombard the field with its bomb-fruit, which inflict Poison (BBS actually has a traditional Poison status, unlike Days).
+It also has stomp attacks, which is so predictable from a large-sized Kingdom Hearts enemy at this point that I almost didn’t mention it.
 The Treant can also attack you from below with its roots, but only if it implants itself in the ground, so it’s up to you to debate whether or not to attack (and risk being hit on landing) or to run and be safe.

-Like any BBS boss to come (especially slow ones like this), it’s important to abuse Shotlocks against the boss, though it can be possible to take this too far and make the boss too easy.
-On the other hand, being stranded without Cure makes me a little testy, and I’m willing to break whatever difficulty is necessary to get on with the game and get my precious Cure spell back.
+Like any BBS boss to come (especially slow ones like this), it’s important to abuse Shotlocks, though it can be possible to take this too far and make the boss too easy.
+On the other hand, being stranded without Cure makes me testy, and I’m willing to break whatever difficulty is necessary to get on with the game and get my precious Cure spell back.

 The Queen is voiced by Susanne Blakeslee, the voice of Maleficent, which sounds neat until you realize the casting director gave her the villain’s role in all three of this game’s inner worlds.
-While I initially chastized this, it turns out it’s partially for a reason: namely, Lady Tremaine of the Castle of Dreams shares her original voice actor (Eleanor Audley) with one of the other villains in this circle.
-That said, the insistence on casting Blakeslee for the Queen from Snow White is very odd, as she doesn’t have the same history.
+While I initially chastized this, it turns out it’s partially for a reason (spoilers!): Maleficent is one of them, and another villain shares Maleficent’s original voice actress, Eleanor Audley.
+Maybe you already know who I’m talking about?
+The Queen here is the exception, which makes the casting disappointing.
 It ultimately it makes all three villains sound nearly the same, with only this “witch” disguise sounding any different.

 The Queen becomes more and more irritated with Ven as he asks additional questions (“Must you all menace a poor Granny so?”), essentially forcing Ven to break off the conversation and allow her to go about her malicious business, leaving the plot of Dwarf Woodlands in the hands of another player character – namely, Aqua.

 Not that you’d notice.
-Worlds essentially “freeze” where you leave them in BBS, even if there are plot segments left to go, so Snow White will be here for the rest of Ven’s story, unpoisoned and living with the dwarfs.
+Worlds essentially “freeze” where you leave them in BBS, even if there are plot segments left to go, so Snow White will stay where she is for the rest of Ven’s story, unpoisoned and living with the dwarfs.
 You could say that after KH2 and BBS having us return to each world multiple times, BBS almost doesn’t want you to come back! …Ever!

 Let’s compare the design of Sora’s first new Keyblade to Ven’s.
 The Jungle King from Deep Jungle appears to be made of wood and bone: it has two arguably unnecessary spikes on the guard, but it’s otherwise exactly what it claims to be: a Keyblade from Deep Jungle.
 Compare the Treasure Trove, which is designed after the dwarf mines in Dwarf Woodlands: its grip is decorated with giant gems hot glued to the rim, the shaft is made up of chunky minecart rails (which, I admit, is kind of clever), with an entire pickaxe tied to the tip as the “tooth” of the blade, despite the rails looking like teeth already!
 There is also a minecart full of gems forming the Keyblade’s shoulder, the part of a modern key that joins the bow/grip to the teeth, despite most Keyblades not even having a shoulder since they’re based on older styles of keys!
 Oh, and despite the minecart looking like it was clipped onto the Keyblade’s spokes like a damned baseball card out of the 50s.